Taking responsibility of your Travel Insurance cover

 Put simply, be open, honest and volunteer relevant information to the questions we ask when you apply for your travel insurance with Fast Cover.

-If you have not complied with your Duty of Disclosure, Fast Cover may:
+If you have not complied with Your Duty to take reasonable care not to make a Misrepresentation, Fast Cover may:

 - Reject your claim